 Thinking back to my childhood days, I always frightened my little baby sister with spiders.
 For me, it was just another form of entertainment — seeing my sister screaming and running away from a little innocent spider.
 I didn’t realize at the time, that these little events created a lasting emotional impression on her mind that triggered an unnatural fear of spiders within her body for years to come.

-My sister is now a young woman, and has successfully managed to overcome her fear of spiders to the point that she is cautious yet not afraid to be within their presence.
+My sister is now a young woman and has successfully managed to overcome her fear of spiders to the point that she is cautious yet not afraid to be in their presence.

 Child Living through Other People’s Fears

 Another trap that children fall into, is getting too emotionally involved in other people’s life experiences and fears.